livebook-dev/livebook/README.md

 `LIVEBOOK_DISTRIBUTION` is automatically set to `name` if clustering is enabled.

+Some variables, like `LIVEBOOK_NODE`, are oftentimes computed at runtime.
+When using the Livebook Docker image, you can create a file at `/app/env.sh` that exports the necessary environment variables.
+This file is invoked right before booting Livebook.

 ## Development

 Livebook is primarily a Phoenix web application and can be setup as such: